thehunmonkgroup/comments-server/README.md

 For other configurations, you'll need to modify accordingly.

-1. Copy `templates/comments.html` to the `_includes` directory in the Jekyll install
+1. Copy `templates/comments.html` and `templates/comments-scripts.html` to the `_includes` directory in the Jekyll install
 2. Add `{% include comments.html %}` to any Jekyll templates where you want comments injected
+3. If you're not already loading the recaptcha script by some other means add `{% include comments-scripts.html %}` to any Jekyll templates where you want comments injected
-3. Copy `templates/comments.scss` into a Jekyll stylesheet if you'd like the default CSS styling
+4. Copy `templates/comments.scss` into a Jekyll stylesheet if you'd like the default CSS styling
-4. Copy the settings in `_config.example.yml` to `_config.yml` for the Jekyll site, and adjust as needed.
+5. Copy the settings in `_config.example.yml` to `_config.yml` for the Jekyll site, and adjust as needed.

 ## Wish list